natnuo/simple-codeforces-livestream/README.md

 <pre>git clone https://github.com/natnuo/easy-codeforces-livestream.git</pre>

+Alternatively, download and extract the zip from our <a href="https://github.com/natnuo/simple-codeforces-livestream/releases/tag/v1.0.0">releases</a>.

 <h3>Linking the Codeforces API Key (and Secret)</h3>

 You need to add your Codeforces API Key and Secret as environment variables.
 In Windows, this can be done by searching in the taskbar for <i>"Edit the system environment variables"</i>, clicking <i>"Environment Variables..."</i>, then